-The GEO-SST software is comprised of two steps – SST retrievals generation, and estimation of cloud contamination probability.
+The GEO-SST software is comprised of two steps – SST retrievals generation and estimation of cloud contamination probability.
 The cloud estimation is performed using a Bayesian estimation technique.

 The GOES-15 coefficients for 75°W were used to generate SST retrievals.
 Then a Bayesian Cloud Mask was applied to obtain clear sky pixels.
 Bayes’ theorem is applied to estimate the probability of a particular pixel being clear of cloud.
 The inputs are the satellite-observed brightness temperatures, a measure of local texture and band brightness temperatures calculated for the given location and view angle.
 NCEP Global Forecast System (GFS) surface and upper air data and the Community Radiative Transfer Model (CRTM v2.0) fast radiative transfer model inputs are used.
 This method is described in detail in Merchant et al. (2005).
-Using the current form of the SST equation below, retrievals was generated for dual window (3.9 μm and 11 μm).
+Using the current form of the SST equation below, retrievals were generated for dual windows (3.9 μm and 11 μm).

 SST = a0 + a0 S + i (ai + ai S) Ti

-where i is GOES-Imager band number (2, 4), S = satellite zenith angle – 1, and Ti is the band brightness temperature (K).
-Due to a lack of a 12 µm band on GOES-15, a single dual window form was used for both day and night with a correction for scattered solar radiation in the 3.9 µm band being applied for the daytime case (for details see Merchant et al. 2009).
+where i is the GOES-Imager band number (2, 4), S is the satellite zenith angle – 1, and Ti is the band brightness temperature (K).
+Due to the lack of a 12 µm band on GOES-15, a single dual window form was used for both day and night with a correction for scattered solar radiation in the 3.9 µm band being applied for the daytime case (for details see Merchant et al. 2009).

-The GEO-SST software for GOES-15 includes major capability upgrades from GOES-14 to enable the use of Physical Retrieval methodology, multi-dimensional lookup tables for Bayesian cloud estimates and other science upgrades.
+The GEO-SST software for GOES-15 includes major capability upgrades from GOES-14 to enable the use of Physical Retrieval methodology, multi-dimensional lookup tables for Bayesian cloud estimates, and other science upgrades.